eah13/eah13.github.io/_includes/welcome.md

 Connect with me on [LinkedIn](http://linkedin.com/in/elliotthauser), [Twitter](http://twitter.com/hauspoor), or [G+](http://plus.google.com/+elliotthauser).

-If you find a typo, have an formatting fix or want to help make this site less hacky, the code is [on Github](https://github.com/eah13/elliotthauser.com).
+If you find a typo, have a formatting fix or want to help make this site less hacky, the code is [on Github](https://github.com/eah13/elliotthauser.com).
 I welcome contributions, especially from those new to open source!